kiano0sh/epic-editor/README.md

 **Installation guide:**

 ```
-Note: Assumed that your in the . directory.
+Note: Assumed that you're in the . directory.

 .
 └── epic_editor